arenberg319/dotfiles/README.md

 # Dotfiles

+These setup instructions assume we're starting from a fresh install.

 ## Setup
+* clone to `~/.dotfiles`
-* This repository contains git submodules.
-Run `git submodule update --init --recursive` after you check out this repository to clone all files and nested respositories.
+* Run `git submodule update --init --recursive` to close all submodules and nested submodules
+  * This most likely will have errors on specific repositories.
+In that case, they need to be pulled manually.
+* `./install_symlinks.sh`
+* Run `chsh -s $(which zsh)` to make zsh default shell
+* `fc-cache -f -v` to install custom/powerline fonts